 Another critique I’ve seen is that they were in civilian vehicles, insinuating that they weren’t properly equipped.
 Anyone who’s operated in an area like this knows that’s normal.
 You don’t drive around in tanks, announcing who you are, in a country like Niger.
 Most of the soldiers I saw while there were also in civilian cloths.
 Again, this is normal and not a scandal.

 The US’s main presence is on a drone base in Niamey, which is built on the north-western part of the airport.
 The French have fighters there and they operate routinely in Mali.
 From what I gathered, our main air assets in the area are drones and there are no combat aircraft available.
 Advisors are scattered to the east in cities like Maradi and Zinder as well.
-I believe we’ve pulled out of Diffa because it’s too dangerous (cross border incursions from Nigeria are the issue, not the city itself or it’s people), but I don’t have confirmation on that aside from what people in that city told me earlier this year.
+I believe we’ve pulled out of Diffa because it’s too dangerous, but I don’t have confirmation on that aside from what people in that city told me earlier this year.

 To give a better lay of the land, Niamey is the capital and is mostly French speaking as it was a former colony.
 As you move east, most are Housa and speak that language.
 To the north, you find smaller people groups, some nomadic (the Fulani for example).
 North of Niamey, where these soldiers were operating, are the Groumanchema.
 They speak their own language and are not Islamic but have their own religion.
 In none of my experiences there did I ever feel threatened or that Islamism was a problem anywhere I went.
 The Nigerian people seem to be uniquely resistant to violence and Islamic radicalism.
 That’s to their credit, but it also gives us an idea of whether this was truly a hot zone where the US military would be expected to dedicate large amounts of resources.